-In October, which was my first full month, I recieved 972 re-shares by tribe members and 702 repins from those re-shares!
+In October, which was my first full month, I received 972 re-shares by tribe members and 702 repins from those re-shares!

-In first few days of blogging I only had 15-25 pageviews per day, instantly the day after I joined tribes I jumped up to 130-300 blog pageviews per day!
+In the first few days of blogging, I only had 15-25 page views per day, instantly the day after I joined tribes I jumped up to 130-300 blog pageviews per day!
 I ONLY used tribes the first two weeks of blogging other than manually pinning a few pins of my own to Pinterest.
 I use my tribes daily and heavily, this is not something that would work for someone just adding a few pins to a few tribes a couple of times per week.

 Tailwind Tribes are a feature of Tailwind that do NOT require you to be a paid member of Tailwind to use them.
 That means EVERYONE can still use tribes for free!
 Whether you decide to add it as a paid service is up to you after that!
 And yes, I am upgrading to a paid Tailwind Tribes option in December!

 Tribes act like a Pinterest group board in that you upload pins to the Tribe, you re-pin 1-2 posts of other Tribe members in return (depending on the Tribe rules) and Tribe members can choose to pin your uploaded pin to one of their Pinterest boards.
 All Tribes have different rules, it’s important to follow the rules closely.

 Before I started blogging, I poured hours and hours of time (for two months!) into reading and absorbing everything I could about using Pinterest to market my blog.
 My theory was that I was smart enough to figure everything out and I wanted to accomplish that as cheaply as possible